1 Sept 2017

 Myanmar has double taxation agreements (DTAs) with the UK, Singapore, Malaysia, Thailand, India, Laos, Vietnam and Korea, with the negotiation of an Investment Promotion and Protection Agreement (IPPA) with Hong Kong concluded in 2013.

-Myanmar’s total exports slipped by 11% to US$11.0 billion in FY2015/16 (April-March).
-Major export destinations included China, Thailand, Singapore, India and Japan.
-Major exports included fuels, minerals, agricultural products and garment.
-During the same period, the country’s total imports dropped 0.4% to US$16.5 billion.
-Major import sources were China, Singapore, Japan and Thailand.
+Myanmar’s total exports increased by 6.9% to US$11.9 billion in FY2016/17.
+Major export destinations included China, Thailand, India, Japan and Singapore.
+Major exports included fuel, agricultural products, garment and mineral products.
+During the same period, the country’s total imports rose 3.7% to US$17.2 billion.
+Major import sources were China, Singapore, Thailand, Japan and India.
 Myanmar’s imported goods mainly comprised machinery, transport equipment, basic metals and manufactures.

-Hong Kong’s exports to Myanmar represented only 0.6% of its total exports to the 10-member ASEAN during 2016, and Myanmar ranked 8th among ASEAN countries in absorbing Hong Kong exports (ahead of Brunei and Laos).
-In 2016, Hong Kong’s exports to the country dropped by 24.2% YOY to US$196 million.
-Major Hong Kong exports to Myanmar included telecom equipment and parts (24.6%), knitted or crocheted fabrics (12.4%) and optical goods (9.5%).
+Hong Kong’s exports to Myanmar represented only 0.9% of its total exports to the 10-member ASEAN in the first seven months of 2017, and Myanmar ranked 8th among ASEAN countries in absorbing Hong Kong exports (ahead of Brunei and Laos).

-In the same period, Hong Kong’s imports from Myanmar increased by 20.2% YOY to US$77 million.
-Major imports from the country during the period were optical goods (26.6%), crustaceans, molluscs & aquatic invertebrates, chilled, frozen, dried, salted or in brine (21.7%), and telecom equipment & parts (11.5%).
+In the same period, Hong Kong’s imports from Myanmar increased by 26.6% YOY to US$49 million.
+Major imports from the country during the period were optical goods (22.8%), crustaceans, molluscs & aquatic invertebrates, chilled, frozen, dried, salted or in brine (18.1%), and travel goods & handbags (12.6%).

 More information on the Belt and Road countries’ economic and investment environment, tax and other subjects that are important in considering investment and doing business are available in The Belt and Road Initiative: Country Business Guides.